-The Fair Customer Outcomes Governance Committee ("FCOGC") reports to the SMC and the Risk and Compliance Committee on the delivery of fair customer outcomes, including the 12 'legacy review' outcomes detailed in the internal control framework.
-It aims to achieve the outcomes for all policyholders, having regard to their characteristics and needs.
+The Fair Customer Outcomes Governance Committee ("FCOGC") reports to the ExCo and its role is to govern delivery of fair customer outcomes in line with the business strategy and regulatory expectations for Utmost Life and Pensions and its life insurance subsidiaries.
+The aim is to achieve fair outcomes for all policyholders, having regard to their characteristics and needs.